econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 - 9,900 x 0.00101000 BTC UTXOs for Whirlpool inputs carrying a small extra amount for the miners fee.
 Again, 1k sats used as an example here.
 - 1 x 0.00095000 BTC UTXO as toxic change.

 Note that the Whirlpool coordinator fee remains the same regardless of how much bitcoin you are mixing.
-If you mix 1 BTC or 100 BTC in the 0.5 pool, you will pay 0.0175 BTC for the coordinator fee either way.
+If you mix 1 BTC or 100 BTC in the 0.5 pool as an example, you will pay 0.0175 BTC for the coordinator fee either way.

 Also note that the miner fee included with each pre-mix UTXO can accumulate to a large amount in miner fees as the number of pre-mix UTXOs increases.
 In the 0.001 pool example above, the total in miner fees is 0.099 BTC.